 Fusing her pop influences with what she’s absorbed from the masters of soul, jazz, classical, and musical theater, Kathy brings an extraordinary breadth of musical knowledge to each project she takes on — whether it’s creating a signature song, dreaming up a fresh arrangement, creating a hit-worthy production, or scoring for a dramatic narrative.

 Kathy believes profoundly in the power of individuals to make the world a better place.
-In addition to serving for many years as a National Trustee of The Recording Academy, she currently serves as a Governor on the New York Chapter Board.
-Her activities focus especially on music education, community outreach, and using music as a force for good.
+In addition to serving for many years as a National Trustee of The Recording Academy, she currently serves as a Governor on the New York Chapter Board, where she Chairs the “Musical Theater Task Force”.
+Her other activities focus especially on music education, community outreach, and using music as a force for good.
+She also serves on the Steering Committee of MAESTRA, who’s mission is elevating women women who make the music in the musical theater industry.
 Some of her favorite charities include Musicares and The ASCAP Foundation.